ArthurZC23/Machine-Learning-A-Probabilistic-Perspective-Solutions/README.md

 ## About the author

-I am brazillian Electrical Engineer graduated at Unicamp, one the most prestigious universities of my country.
+I am brazilian Electrical Engineer graduated at Unicamp, one the most prestigious universities of my country.
 I graduated as the best student of my class in 2016.
 Currently, I am a M.S. student on the Electrical Engineering program at the same University.
 If you want to know more about me, feel free to contact me.